Troubleshooting

 "I'm getting 503 provider_credential_pending"

-Your dedicated liquidity key is still being activated by our liquidity team.
+Your account is still being activated by GhostSwap.
 The error message is:

-Your liquidity key is being activated.
-Reads (currencies, pairs, quotes, address validation) work; swap creation will be enabled within 1–3 business days.
+Your account is still being activated.
+Currencies, pairs, and address validation are available now; fee-sensitive quotes and swap creation will be enabled within 1-3 business days.

 This means: